-Disclaimer: I received a pair of Aftershokz Trekz Titanium to review as part of being a BibRave Pro.
-Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review, find, and write race reviews!”
+“Disclaimer: I received free entry to the Big Sur 21 miler as part of being a BibRave Pro.
+Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!”

 I am less than 2 weeks away from embarking on my first 21 mile race at Big Sur and holy crap am I terrified.
 Yes, the view will be amazing.
 Ever since I saw pictures of the Bixby bridge, I’ve wanted to run along it and take a billion photos of the view. 🙂 So yes, the view will be amazing, but oh the hills.
 I guess that’s the only way you can get great views, right?
 From lots and lots of hills?
 Just by looking at the map below, it doesn’t look tooooo bad, but you know I won’t be saying that in two weeks when I’m running this bad boy.
 LOL.